abduseK/pello_world/README.md

 # Pello World

-Pello world is a platform designed for technology students to access the modules and project samples easly.
+Pello world is a platform designed for technology students to access the modules, learning materials and project samples easly.

 ## Note: the project is at design stage. there are a lot of remaining works!!!